Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Method

 We provide a brief overview of the pipeline in Fig.~\ref{fig:Method}. \textbf{To simplify the explanation, here we take the segmentation task as an example, if not specified.} Given the triplet input, \ie, one source image input $x_0$, one text prompt, and the conditional control $c$, the basic encoders extract the visual feature $z_0$ of $x_0$, textual feature $f_t$ and the control feature $f_c$ of $c$.
 We fix the weight of the off-the-shelf image encoder and the text encoder, while finetuning the control encoder.
 During the conditional diffusion training, we first add Gaussian noise $\epsilon$ to the feature map $z_0$ as the noisy latent.
 In particular, we conduct two generation forward with identical condition $c$ but different $t_1$ and $t_2$, and resampled Gaussian noise $\epsilon$.
 Therefore, the two noisy latents $z_1$ and $z_2$ can be formulated as:

 Following the ControlNet pipeline~\citep{zhang2023controllable}, we further fuse text condition $f_t$ and image condition $f_c$ to predict the added noise.
 After removing the predicted noise, we obtain the recovered latent, \ie, $\hat{z}_0^1$ and $\hat{z}_0^2$.
 Then, given the latent $\hat{z}_0^1$ and $\hat{z}_0^2$, the pretrained decoder is to reconstruct the input image as $\hat{x}_0^1$ and $\hat{x}_0^2$, respectively.
 To align the condition within the generated images, we follow the existing works and apply an off-the-shelf reward model $D$ to quantify the consistency between the input condition $c$ and the corresponding output condition of the generated images.
 However, as shown in Fig.~\ref{fig1-b}, the reward model usually contains inaccurate feedback, even if the visual layout has already aligned with the condition.
 If we consistently apply strong supervision on the consistency between inaccurate rewards and conditions predicted on the newly generated data, the backpropagation of incorrect gradients will significantly compromise the model.
 To estimate inaccrate rewards, we explicitly leverage two diffusion forwards for the identical input conditions.
 We compare the reward discrepancy between extracted conditions $\hat{c}_1, \hat{c}_2$ from generated images, which can be considered as a reward indicator at the current timestep.
 For the segmentation map condition, considering the probability output, we quantify uncertainty by calculating the KL-divergence between the extracted conditions of two generations at the pixel level as:

-For other non-probability conditions, \eg, edge and depth, we adopt the $\ell_{1}$ distance $U_1 = U_2 =|\hat{c}_1-\hat{c}_2|$ as the uncertainty indicator.
+For other non-probability conditions, \eg, edge and depth, we adopt the $\ell_{1}$ distance $U_1 = U_2 =|\hat{c}_1-\hat{c}_2|$as the uncertainty indicator.